How to Reopen a Closed Posting Period in SAP MM

 The Risky Alternative: Using MMPI

-Now, you might be wondering, what if you need to jump back more than one period?
+You might be wondering — what if you need to jump back more than one period?
 Some users turn to the transaction code MMPI.
 And yes, technically it works.
-But here’s the warning: SAP themselves strongly advise against using it in a productive environment.
+But here's the warning: SAP themselves strongly advise against using it in a productive environment.

 Why?
 Because MMPI resets the period with initialization, and that can wreak havoc on stock valuations.
 Imagine taking your current inventory value and applying it backward as if that was always the case.
 That's essentially what happens.

-• Data inconsistencies that aren’t system bugs but results of forced initialization
+- Data inconsistencies that aren't system bugs — they are results of forced initialization

 Best Practices Before You Reopen a Period

-3. Coordinate with finance.
-The MM side and FI side must align, otherwise you’ll end up with mismatched ledgers.
+- Coordinate with finance.
+The MM side and FI side must align — otherwise you'll end up with mismatched ledgers.

 FAQs About Reopening Posting Periods in SAP MM